 Figure 6.40.1-1: UE-to-Network Relay PDU Session: Dedicated vs. Shared

-Unstructed type PDU Session is only applicable for the dedicated Relay Session Model.
+Unstructured type PDU Session is only applicable for the dedicated Relay Session Model.

 PDU Session with IP and Ethernet type can be applicable for both dedicated and shared relay session model.